Native American people and Mormonism: Under Joseph Smith

-During the 1840s, Smith sent missionaries to the Sioux (Dakota), Potawatomi (Bodéwadmi), Stockbridge (Mahican) people in Wisconsin and Canada.
+During the 1840s, Smith sent missionaries to the Sioux (Dakota), Potawatomi (Bodéwadmi), and Stockbridge (Mahican) people in Wisconsin and Canada.
 Additionally, representatives from the Sauk (Asakiwaki) and Fox (Meskwaki) people met with Smith at the Latter Day Saint headquarters in Nauvoo, Illinois.
-Smith was quoted in a Nauvoo Council of Fifty meeting as stating "If the Lamanites won’t hearken to our council, they shall be oppressed & killed until they will do it."
+Smith was quoted in a Nauvoo Council of Fifty meeting as stating "If the Lamanites won't hearken to our council, they shall be oppressed & killed until they will do it."
 Counselor Orson Spencer stated subsequently that "The gospel to [Native Americans] is, they have been killed and scattered in consequence of their rejecting the everlasting Priesthood, and if they will return to the Priesthood and hearken to council, they shall have council enough, that shall save both them and us."
 Later, Potawatomi leaders asked the Mormons to join them in an alliance with some other tribes, but Smith declined.
 The governor of Iowa John Chambers was wary of these meetings which were reported to him by interpreter Hitchcock, as Chambers believed Smith was "an exceedingly vain and vindictive fellow" who might use an alliance with Potowatomi people to start a conflict to seek revenge against Missouri.

 Under Brigham Young

 After Smith's death and six months of a succession crisis, Brigham Young became leader of the majority of Smith's followers and the largest denomination in the Latter Day Saint movement, The Church of Jesus Christ of Latter-day Saints (LDS Church).
 Young discussed an alliance with some Native American nations with other top leaders but these efforts were abandoned in 1846 as Young's followers were preparing to migrate west.
-According to former Church Historian Marlin Jensen in the Great Basin where the saints were to settle there were already about 20,000 Native Americans including the Shoshone, Goshute, Ute, Paiute, and Navajo.
-The settlers had some peaceful relations, but because resources were scarce in the desert hostilities broke out.
-As more immigrants arrived and took over the land, and resources Native Americans had used for thousands of years diminished they felt they had to resist for their survival.
-By 1860 the population of Mormon migrants in Utah had grown to 40,000 and within another ten years that number had doubled to 86,000.
-By 1890 Native Americans made up only 1.6% of Utah's population.
-Over a century later in 2010 that number had remained about the same at 1.3%.
-Within 50 years of Mormon settlement the population of Utah's Native Americans had gone from 20,000 to under 2,700, a large decline of 86%.
-Under Young violence broke out between Native Americans and the settlers, though Young stated, "towards so degraded and ignorant a race of people, it was manifestly more economical and less expensive, to feed and clothe, than fight them."
+According to former Church Historian and emeritus church Seventy Marlin Jensen, before Mormon colonization of the region there were about 20,000 Native American people in the Great Basin.
+These included the Shoshone, Goshute, Ute, Paiute, and Navajo nations.
+The settlers initially had some peaceful relations, but because resources were scarce in the desert, hostilities broke out.
+As tens of thousands of LDS colonizers arrived and took over the land, and resources Native Americans had used for thousands of years diminished, native nations felt they had to resist for their survival.
+By the 1850s there were already hundreds of Mormon colonial settlements made in the Mountain West stretching hundreds of miles from Idaho to Southern California, and Young petitioned the federal government to remove all Native people to distant reservations.